Flair vs Cafelat Robot Espresso Machine: Which one reigns supreme?

 There are only two models, either with or without the pressure gauge.
 It’s well worth paying an extra few dollars for the pressure gauge, as you’ll make better and more consistent espresso.
 So that’s the model we will be comparing in this article.

-The Robot is made from stainless steel and die-cast aluminum.
+The Robot is made from stainless steel and die-cast aluminium.
 It uses a 57.5 mm filter basket, which is just marginally smaller than the commercial standard 58 mm.
 This is worth bearing in mind when shopping for accessories, though it does come with everything you need.

 - Durable all-metal build